natalie-alphafour/mind-ai/API_DOCUMENTATION.md

 ### Troubleshooting Bubble.io Integration

-If you encounter errors like "Unexpected end of JSON input" or status code 500:
+If you encounter errors like "Unexpected end of JSON input", "Request body is empty", or status code 400/500:

-1. **Check Data Type Setting**
+1. **Check Data Type Setting** ⚠️ **CRITICAL**
    - In your API call configuration, ensure **"Data type" is set to "JSON"** (not "form-encoded" or "text")
    - This ensures Bubble sends the request with `Content-Type: application/json`

-2. **Verify Parameters are Set**
+2. **Verify Parameters are in the Body Section** ⚠️ **CRITICAL**
+   - Parameters MUST be added in the **"Body"** tab/section of the API call, NOT as query parameters
+   - In Bubble's API Connector:
+     - Click on the API call you created
+     - Go to the **"Body"** tab (not "Query parameters" or "Headers")
+     - Add your parameters there: `message`, `temperature`, `model`, etc.
+   - If parameters are in the wrong section, Bubble will send an empty body

+3. **Verify Parameters are Set in Workflow**
-   - Make sure the `message` parameter is not empty
+   - Make sure the `message` parameter is not empty when calling the API
-   - Check that all parameters are properly mapped in your workflow
+   - Check that all parameters are properly mapped in your workflow action
    - Optional parameters can be left empty, but `message` is required

-3. **Check Request Body**
+4. **Check Request Body Preview**
-   - In Bubble's API Connector, after initializing the call, verify the request body preview shows valid JSON
+   - In Bubble's API Connector, after initializing the call, click "Initialize call" with test values
+   - Verify the request body preview shows valid JSON
    - It should look like: `{"message": "your message", "temperature": 0.7, ...}`
+   - If the preview is empty or shows query parameters, the configuration is wrong

-4. **Headers Configuration**
+5. **Headers Configuration**
    - Bubble should automatically set `Content-Type: application/json` when Data type is JSON
+   - You typically don't need to manually add headers
    - If you're manually adding headers, ensure `Content-Type` is set to `application/json`

-5. **Test with Minimal Request**
+6. **Test with Minimal Request**
    - Try sending just the required `message` field first:
      ```json
      {